Aryamanraj/multicallQuotes/README.md

 To use this script, follow the steps below:
 1. Clone or download the repository.
 2. Open the terminal and navigate to the repository folder.
+3. Run `pip install --no-cache-dir -r requirements.txt` to download all requirements.
+4. Run `nano .env` and paste `export WEB3_INFURA_PROJECT_ID="YOUR_INFURA_API_CODE"`
-3. Run `brownie run scripts/multicall.py --network mainnet` in the terminal to retrieve the price data.
+5. Run `brownie run scripts/multicall.py --network mainnet` in the terminal to retrieve the price data.

 ## Code Breakdown
 The code contains three functions: